evenstephenr/react-query/README.md

 ### useQuery

-`useQuery` is a fancy React hook that allows you to deterministically fetch and update data provided by an external source.
+`useQuery` is a fancy React hook that allows you to fetch and update data provided by an external source.

 Because `useQuery` is implemented as a react hook, you can use it pretty much anywhere you want in a modern React application - in a function component, inside another hook, inside a Context module, etc.